erikeldridge/item-network/README.md

 - add "leave a comment" placeholder text to comment box
 - show likes for a given item in the item activity stream
 - show mentions for a given item in the item activity stream
+- filter activity client-side on the home page
+- define an "owner id hash" field on editable models that can be checked w/o reading the db
+- hide stream headers if stream is empty
+- add like button to comment page
+- show count of replies to comment
+- add layout to create item page

 rules
 - send mentions to anyone named in a comment if they follow the author